patriarchy

 However you cut it, patriarchy is the air we breathe, the water we drink, the loved ones we live with.
 We cannot individually buy-self-out of it or decide to opt-out.
 We cannot choice-feminism ourselves out of being structurally, physically, culturally, legally, psychologically – basically, materially – positioned as disempowered, dominated, subjugated, controlled, just to varied levels.

-We kinda argue therefore that often we are not even feelin “powerful” or “liberated”, but temporarily not just so overwhelmingly utterly vulnerable as fuck as individuals.
-We need the re-focus on the collectivism of our actions.
+We argue therefore that often we are not even feeling individually “powerful” or “liberated”, but temporarily not just so overwhelmingly utterly vulnerable as fuck as individuals.
+The truth about our choices matters as we either submit and collude with patriarchy or expose it in our choices and narratives.
+Expression of truth in our bodies, stories, lives, is powerful and influential.
+Our courage is our solidarity.

 Let’s raise the bar for experiencing our power and autonomy, for all of us!
 Let’s go and get truly free.